k-samuel/faceted-search/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Coverage/b9d174969c1b457fa8a6c3b753266698)](https://www.codacy.com/gh/k-samuel/faceted-search/dashboard?utm_source=github.com&utm_medium=referral&utm_content=k-samuel/faceted-search&utm_campaign=Badge_Coverage)
 # PHP Faceted search library 3.x

-Simple and fast faceted search without external servers like ElasticSearch and others.
+Simplified and fast faceted search without using any additional servers such as ElasticSearch, etc.

-Easily handles 500,000 products with 10 properties.
-Divide the indexes into product groups or categories and for a long time you will not need scaling and more serious tools.
-Works especially effectively with Roadrunner, Swoole etc.
+It can easily process up to 500,000 items with 10 properties.
+Create individual indices for product groups or categories and you won't need to scale or use more complex tools for a long time.
+The software is more effective when operates together with Roadrunner, Swoole, etc.

-In addition to faceted filters, also supports exclusion filters.
+In addition to faceted filters, it supports exclusive filters.
+The software is optimized for uncompromising performance.

-Optimized for high performance.

 [Changelog](./changelog.md) | [2.x version](https://github.com/k-samuel/faceted-search/tree/2.x)